 Thus, as we pray regularly, we must let the Holy Spirit bring to light any transgressions we might make, repenting for them.

-This keeps us constantly humble to God’s grace and love, never taking it for granted.
+This keeps us constantly humble to God’s love, staying thankful.
 At the same time, our sincere repentance is also part of our journey in finding true freedom and peace in Christ, not of the world (John 14:27).

-Check out our list of favorite Bible verses based on different topics!
+Check out our list of favorite verses based on different topics!

-I hope you’ve enjoyed reading these 5 tips on how to pray for beginners.
+I hope you’ve enjoyed reading these 5 tips on praying.
 May God bless you!
-In Jesus’ name I pray, amen.